Grilled Eggplant Salad

 - While eggplants cool, make the amazing dressing.
 Start with fresh basil leaves, fresh parsley, and some sliced garlic.

-- Give those ingredients a good buzz in the food processor, then add the Dijon Mustard, capers, fresh lemon juice, and olive oil, and process until the mixture is chunky.
+- Give those ingredients a good buzz in the food processor, then add Dijon Mustard, capers, fresh lemon juice, and olive oil, and process until the mixture is chunky.

 - This keeps well in the refrigerator for more than a week, so make the full amount and eat it on everything in sight!